 Donna Figurski 37:29

-That’s funny, because I didn’t really decide to write a book.
+That’s funny because I didn’t decide to write a book.
 What happened is I was writing children’s picture books.
-And I had been sending manuscripts out to agents and editors for several years and getting this close, but never quite signing on a dotted line.
+I had been sending manuscripts out to agents and editors for several years and getting this close, but never quite signing on the dotted line.

 Donna Figurski 37:50

 And then when this happened to David, all my writing stopped.
 Because I couldn’t write, my mind wasn’t in children’s picture books at that point, I was still reading to the kids in school spot what I was doing the entire time that David was in the hospital, and he went to three different places.

 Donna Figurski 38:13

 I had a digital recorder with me because I knew I wouldn’t remember what everybody said.
 So as soon as I spoke to a doctor or therapist or whomever, I would go off and tell myself what they said.
 And then later that evening, I would go home and write what we call the David update.